Patterns are the bedrock of everything.

 The 2021 (inner)Net was built by a guy in a garage, without funding.
 This means, for resource reasons, we have none of the bells and whistles.
 We focused instead on the bedrock of a new consciousness, on three areas mostly neglected by the social media ecosystem—architecture, language, and practice.

 This means that whatever we demo, and whatever you see as you surf the (inner)Net, is word-based.
 Not because our vision for “the” (inner)Net is words alone, but because words are an awesome place to begin.
 Words are poetry.
 Words are humanity’s greatest invention.

 It only sounds “complicated” because it’s unfamiliar.
 In fact, the basic idea is simple.
 Within a few years, children will be creating their own Wellgorithms and they will embrace the pattern architecture as self evident.

 Facebook, Twitter, Instagram, and YouTube are not apps or platforms.
 They are architectures of attention that shape how we think and feel:

 Oprah likes to ask: what do you know for sure?
 We know for sure that these architectures are no longer serving our highest good.
 Though their merits were many, they have created the world we’re living in now.
 We find ourselves more polarized, anxious and addicted than ever before — and these architectures cannot possibly be our path to the Promised Land.

-Humanity is now on a treasure hunt — for architectures of soul.
-Higher consciousness.
+Humanity is now on a treasure hunt — for architectures of expansion.
 Visions and ideals that will unleash the genius of our times.